What you need to know Traveling to Puerto Rico in 2021

 You can now get the Johnson & Johnson one shot Covid-19 Vaccine free of charge at the Luis Muñoz Marín International Airport (SJU) in San Juan at Terminal B!
 There is a second location at the MTA Ferry Terminal in Ceiba, Puerto Rico as well.

-TRAVELING TO PUERTO RICO
+TRAVELING TO PUERTO RICO in 2021

 Almost all major airlines fly to Puerto Rico such as Delta, American Airlines, United, Southwest, Jet Blue, and Spirit Airlines.
 We flew on Southwest from Tampa non-stop to San Juan for as little as $70 per person one way.
 Although as travel increases prices are increasing as well.